 This helps moisturize and keep the curls intact instead of going frizzy.

 It’s trial and error really so it’s up to you to figure out how much conditioner product (if any) you want to leave on your curls.

 Once you are happy that your hair is clean and you have formed some big juicy clumps, it’s time to use some styling products.

-1. Simply take a handful of gel (yes a handful) and rub between your palms.
+1. Simply take a small handful of gel (you need more than you think) and rub it between your palms.

 2. Scrunch your dripping wet curls, still upside down of course) so that the gel begins to coat the curls.